eclipse-sw360/sw360.website/content/en/docs/Deployment/Legacy/Deploy-Liferay7.4.md

 weight: 100
 ---

-After successful , Then if you open the server with the URL `https://localhost:8888/` the following screen should appear:
+After successful , Then if you open the server with the URL `https://localhost:8080/` the following screen should appear:

 {{< figure src="/sw360/img/sw360screenshots/deploy74/1.png" >}}

 Note that the actual image changes with every liferay version.
 If there is weird html output without images and plain text, then likely some port settings did not work and the pages generated have wrong URLs inside.

-Sign in_the icon_the upper left corner.
-If you did not change the values in `configuration.rb`the default login is `setup@sw360.org` and `sw360fossy`.

 {{< figure src="/sw360/img/sw360screenshots/deploy74/2.png" >}}